lacockj/mysqlez/README.md

 Note that the standard mysqli requires each result column to be bound to its own variable reference.
 This is very inconvenient should you want to select all the columns in a table with the '*' character.
-The code above is written to adapt to any number of result columns.
-The same technique is included in the mysqlez extension.
+The code above is written to adapt to any number of result columns, the same technique used in the mysqlez extension.

-If for some strange reason you didn't want to do any error checking, and always selected a known number of columns, you could get away with as little code as
+If for some strange reason you didn't want to do any error checking, and always selected a known number of columns, you could get away with as little code as this in the standard mysqli:
-this:
 <pre>
 $sql = 'SELECT `every`,`desired`,`column`,`name` FROM `user` WHERE `id`=?';
 $id  = 'foo';